Bulgaria

 Bulgaria is worth considering if you want to set up a remote team or expand your existing one.
 With its low costs, skilled workforce, and favourable business environment, it’s an ideal location for finding the right employees for your company.

-How can Native Teams help you hire in Bulgaria
+How can Native Teams help you hire in Bulgaria?

 Working with Native Teams is beneficial if you are unfamiliar with the local language or work customs.
 You can count on Native Teams to help you every step of the way through the hiring process.
-When you use Native Teams as your employer of record in Bulgaria, we’ll handle everything from hiring new employees to ensuring they’re paid, taxed, and provided for in accordance with local law.
+When you use Native Teams as your Employer of Record in Bulgaria, we’ll handle everything from hiring new employees to ensuring they’re paid, taxed, and provided for in accordance with local law.

 Hire your first Bulgarian employee with Native Teams.